 The declaration states that women's global human rights are based upon sex - as opposed to ‘gender identity’, the idea that a person can have an inner sense of gender different to their bodily sex.

-Women’s groups such as Leeds Spinners believe that allowing people with male bodies who identify as female into women’s spaces - such as domestic violence shelters or women’s sports - is dangerous and unfair.
+Women’s groups such as Leeds Spinners believe that allowing people transgender women, many of whom have not had any kind of surgery, into women’s spaces - such as domestic violence shelters or women’s sports - is dangerous and unfair.

 The debate between transgender activists and radical - or gender critical - feminists has become increasingly heated in recent years.
 So much so, that the location of the Leeds event was kept secret until just a few hours before it started on Saturday 25.